wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.          Expires June 16, 2017                [Page 14]
+Fujiwara, et al.          Expires July 16, 2017                [Page 14]

-Internet-Draft              NSEC/NSEC3 usage               December 2016
+Internet-Draft              NSEC/NSEC3 usage                January 2017

       validator, in addition to checking to see if the answer is in its